NYSCF/NYSCF_ScaleFEx_release/README.md

 ScaleFEx can be used as a powerful tool to understand the underlying phenotypes of complex diseases and subtle drug shifts, bringing us a step forward to identify and characterize morphological differences at single cell level of the major diseases of our time.
 ![Figure1_v0 2](https://user-images.githubusercontent.com/23292813/227660358-ce003906-44c0-49e9-a681-e185d67069e0.png)

+To see an example on how to launch and set ScaleFEx over the entire plate experiment, use
+    ComputeScaleFEx.py

+To visualize the masks of single cell's channels while computing ScaleFEx on a small provided example field, open
+    Example_notebook_ScaleFEx.ipynb
+Note that since the output is provided in the folder, the function will check if that field has been already calculated and won't re-compute the files.
+To start a new computation delete the current output

+The example site is provided in the "data" folder ScaleFEx_class.py is the main function called to generate the computations.
+It calls all of the other functions to query the data, do pre processing, segmentation, and finally feature extraction
+In the ComputeScaleFEx.py file are contained all the functions that compute the class of neasurements utils.py contains the functions used to process and query the data nuclei_location_extraction.py contains the functions to perform segmentation and nuclei coordinate extraction.
+All the necessary packages can be installed via the ScaleFEx_env.yml file

 ScaleFEx℠ Dataset © 2023 by NYSCF is licensed under Business Source License 1.1.